CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ```javascript
 var p = new Cartesian3(1.0, 2.0, 3.0);
 ```
-* :speedboat: Assign to all the property members of a class in the constructor function to allow V8 to use a hidden class and avoid entering dictionary mode.
+* :speedboat: Assign to all the property members of a class in the constructor function to allow JavaScript engines to use a hidden class and avoid entering dictionary mode.
 Assign `undefined` if no initial value makes sense.
 Do not add properties to an object, e.g.,
 ```javascript
 var p = new Cartesian3(1.0, 2.0, 3.0);
 p.w = 4.0; // Adds the w property to p, slows down property access since the object enters dictionary mode